anders/pwgen/README.md

 SecurityFoundation framework in OS X. It runs on Mountain Lion and later.

     sf-pwgen 1.2: OS X password generator
-    by Anders Bergh <anders1@gmail.com>
+    Anders Bergh <anders1@gmail.com>

     usage: ./sf-pwgen [options]

-    Option:            Meaning:
+    Available options are:
-      -a, --algorithm    Available algorithms: memorable, random
-                         letters, alphanumeric, numbers.
+      -a, --algorithm    Available algorithms: memorable, random, letters, alphanumeric, numbers.
                          The default is `memorable'.
-      -c, --count        The number of passwords to generate.
+      -c, --count        The number of passwords to generate (default: 5).
-      -l, --length       Desired length of the generated passwords.
+      -l, --length       Desired length of the generated passwords (default: 12).
       -L, --language     Generate passwords in a specified language.
                          Languages: en, de, es, fr, it, nl, pt, jp.
-                         Note that this feature is broken and will produce garbage, bug: rdar://14889281
-      -v, --version      Print the version number and exit.
+                         Note that this feature is broken and will produce garbage, bug: rdar://14889281 -v, --version      Print the version number and exit.
       -h, --help         Print this message.